Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 "We're partnering with SpaceX to use all of the capacity of their Colossus data center."

-That's Simon Willison's live blog, captured in real time at 09:12.
-One sentence.
-Then she moves on to feature announcements like she hasn't just rewritten the alliance map of the entire industry.
+That's Simon Willison's live blog, captured at 09:12.
+Then she moves on to feature announcements like she hasn't just rewritten the alliance map of the industry.

 "According to Cursor, this is a new policy Anthropic is enforcing for all its major competitors."

-Three months before that, Musk had publicly called Claude "misanthropic" on X. There were op-eds.
+Three months before that, Musk had publicly called Claude "misanthropic" on X. Op-eds.
 Lawsuits in adjacent territory.
 By any honest reading, mutual hostility.

 Today they share a power grid.
 Fortune put a price tag on the reconciliation in a single headline: "Elon Musk called Anthropic 'evil' 3 months ago.
 Now he's taking $4 billion to become its data landlord."
-Business Insider's reporting put the volume at 300 megawatts of new computing power at SpaceX's Colossus One.
+Business Insider put the volume at 300 megawatts at SpaceX's Colossus One.

 Press releases don't stage cease-fires this fast unless something underneath is on fire.
 The fire has a name: compute.